Fukumasu/SectionViewer/README.md

 ## Installation

-SectionViewer can be installed with the following simple pip command:
+You can install SectionViewer with the following simple pip command:
 ```
 pip install git+https://github.com/Fukumasu/SectionViewer
 ```
-After installation, the application is launched with a shell command 'sectionviewer'.
+If successful, the application will be launched with a shell command 'sectionviewer'.

 ## Description